DE-archive/query_strategy/README.md

 ```

-In that case pluck will return array of selected fields, which, in my opinion, is not very useful and I’ve never used pluck for loading more than one field. ***NOTICE: I got the difference between pluck and select here but from text description, it's still not clear.
-Fix!***
+In that case pluck will return array of selected fields, which, in my opinion, is not very useful and I’ve never used pluck for loading more than one field.

+So...the main difference between `:select` and `:pluck` is output, `:select` returns is `ActiveRecord` collection of instances which includes only selected fields, and you can use `ActiveRecord` methods for work with it, `:pluck` method returns simple ruby array of selected field, or array of arrays if you choose more than one filed.

 Another thing I want to talk about is Scopes **NOTICE: use highlighing! read .MD docs.**.
 Probably most of us know about that super useful and elegant feature, however, I saw relatively huge projects that was not using that and having complicated pieces of code instead.
 So … let me explain what scoping actually is.